 We’ll set up any particle, fluid or gas simulations.
 Ideal for water, oil, dust and contaminant flows.

 Cached and rendered separately, they’ll be composited with the main renders in post production.

-In addition, we often have to render multiple versions of the same frame to overlay and composite together in final production to achieve the desired look.
+We’ll render multiple versions of the same frame (25 frames per second) to overlay and composite together in final production to achieve the desired look.

 We’ll import the rendered sequences along with camera and position data.
 We’ll combine these visual elements into single compositions, to create the illusion that all those elements are parts of the same scene.